Escambia Wood: Background

-Wood Treatment Process
+Wood treatment process

 In 1963, pentachlorophenol (PCP) was introduced to the process and was used exclusively from 1970 until the facility was closed in 1982.
 PCP dissolved in No. 6 diesel fuel was used at the facility as a preservative from 1963, and was the sole preservative in use from 1970 to 1982.
 Creosote is a mixture of more than 200 organic compounds that are distilled from coal tar at temperatures between 200/C and 400/C. PCP is prepared by the chlorination of phenol in the presence of a catalyst, and is commonly acquired in bulk crystalline form and dissolved in hot diesel fuel because PCP is a solid at ambient temperatures.
-Before pressure impregnation of preservative into the debarked and "framed," or formed, wood products, naturally-occurring moisture and resin were removed from the Southern Yellow Pine using a steam/vacuum process.
+Before pressure impregnation of preservative into the debarked and "framed," or formed, wood products, naturally occurring moisture and resin were removed from the Southern Yellow Pine using a steam/vacuum process.
 In this process, the wood was placed in treater cylinders and heated using steam from the facility's wood-fired boiler.
 Condensate formed in the cylinders during the heating cycle was continuously drained to a condenser hot well, then to a primary oil/water separator via a process drain system.
 At the end of the heating cycle, the cylinders were vented, and a vacuum was applied.
-Liquids in the wood, which were either vaporized and removed by the vacuum system or removed from the wood by internally-generated steam, settled to the bottom of the cylinders.
+Liquids in the wood, which were either vaporized and removed by the vacuum system or removed from the wood by internally generated steam, settled to the bottom of the cylinders.
 These liquids then were pumped to the primary oil/water separator at the conclusion of the vacuum cycle.
 The vacuum system at ETC was a steam ejector jet attached to an elevated, direct-contact, barometric condenser.
 Vapors from the treater cylinders were condensed, mixed with the condenser cooling water, and were gravity-fed from the condenser 35 feet in the air to the condenser hot well, and then to the oil/water separator.
 Following the heating/vacuum cycle, the wood preservative was impregnated into the wood under pressure.
 After the impregnation cycle, the pressure was reduced in the treating cylinders, and the wood products were removed from the cylinders on trams used to transport the wood stock.